Woodford, Greater Manchester: Governance

 Woodford lies within the historic county boundaries of Cheshire.
 It was in the Prestbury ecclesiastical parish and, later, in the Poor Law Union of Macclesfield.
-By the Early Modern period, Woodford constituted a township, which in 1939 became part of the Urban District of Hazel Grove and Bramhall.
+By the Early Modern period, Woodford constituted a township, and civil parish which on 1 April 1939 was abolished and merged with Hazel Grove and Bramhall and became part of the Urban District of Hazel Grove and Bramhall.
+In 1931 the parish had a population of 801.
 The urban district was abolished by the Local Government Act 1972 in 1974; Woodford became part of the Metropolitan Borough of Stockport, a local government district of the metropolitan county of Greater Manchester.
+Woodford lies in the parliamentary constituency of Cheadle, represented by Liberal Democrat Tom Morrison since 2024.

 Geography

 Woodford forms a semi-rural area of mostly ribbon developments.
 The village has an open level aspect to it, most of the village is between 90 m and 95 m above mean sea level.
 This is due to being 5 km west of the Red Rock Fault at Poynton where the millstone grits and coal measures of the Carboniferous period, made a 200 m downfall, to be covered with glacial tills.
 The soils of Woodford consist of clay.
 It is close to the South Pennines and the Peak District.
 Forming the most southern point of Greater Manchester, the River Dean marks the border with Cheshire.
 To Woodford's north and northwest are the M60 and M56 motorways, providing road links to the rest of North West England.

 Woodford's Met Office weather station recorded a temperature of -17.6 C on 8 January 2010, during the winter of 2009–10 in the United Kingdom.